MassiGy/C-huffman-text-compression/README.md

 - Third, sort the list regarding the frequency.
 - Forth, get the two least, frequency wise, nodes and creat a sub tree, the min will go to the left, and the other one (the max of both) will be the right leaf.
 - Fifth, link these two leaves with a parent node which will have as data the sum of its sons frequencies.
-- Sixth, remove the these two elements from your list.
+- Sixth, remove  these two elements from your list.
 - Seventh, insert the sub tree to your list, respecting the order of frequencies.
 - Eighth, redo this for each element of your list.
 - At the end, you will end up with a huffman tree, that you will need to store.